HayaaQutaishat/01-starting-project-13/README.md

 Welcome to the Order Products React App!

 This application allows users to browse and order products from the store.
-Users can check the available products which are fetched from Firebase backend they can add products to their cart by clicking the "Add to Cart" button on the product.
-They can also remove items from their cart or update the quantities on the cart page.
+Users can check the available products which are fetched from Firebase backend.
+They can add products to their cart by clicking the "Add to Cart" button on the product.
+They can also remove items from their cart or update the quantities on the cart.
+When users clicks on "My Cart" button they can see the list of all items currently in their cart, along with the total price.

 ### Project purpose :